Digvijay2210/github-pages-demo/README.md

-# github-pages-demo
+# github-pages
-Demo for gescoe student
+Demo Project for session on hosting website using GitHub Pages for GESCOE students